Axis DeFi (AXIS) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Axis DeFi Historical Price

-According to the latest data gathered on Axis DeFi live price page, the current price of Axis DeFi is 0.03624257USD.
-The circulating supply of Axis DeFi(AXIS) is 7.28M AXIS , giving it a market capitalization of $263.63K.
+According to the latest data gathered on Axis DeFi live price page, the current price of Axis DeFi is 0.04021511USD.
+The circulating supply of Axis DeFi(AXIS) is 7.28M AXIS , giving it a market capitalization of $292.77K.

 The Axis DeFi Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of AXIS based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.